huyenle/Reviews-on-Cpp/README.md

-# Reviews-on-Cpp
+# IMDB Reviews extraction-on-C++
-C++ code to extract review from IMDB
+C++ code to generate R package and extract review from IMDB